5. Prepare MySQL Database

 - Step 2: Production? - Select MySQL for production environment use and click the “Next Step” button.
 (Note: if you are setting this up for development/testing, you can choose that option, but you will need to set up a different Production instance when you go live).

 - Step 3: Specify DB Details - Set the DB Instance Class as per your traffic needs, keeping in mind that higher configurations account for higher billing charges by AWS.
 For Storage Type anything other than magnetic helps in performance boost.
 Stream Manager doesn't not require much storage, but depending on your use-case you may want to allocate more or less space accordingly.
 The default settings will likely be sufficient for your autoscaling solution.
+For DB Engine Version, choose the latest 5.7 (at this time we do not support version 8.x)

 - Finally set a database instance identifier and database credentials for access by the Stream Manager.
 Make a note of the username and password.